 You can help

-Never feed kea.
+- Never feed kea.
 Feeding kea is harmful to them.

-At public sites where kea are present, avoid leaving temptations around such as loose clothing and boots, packs, food and brightly coloured objects.
+- Where kea are present, avoid leaving temptations around such as loose clothing and boots, packs, food and brightly coloured objects.

-Join the Kea Conservation Trust
+Support the Kea Conservation Trust

 Call 0800 DOC HOT (0800 362 468) immediately if you see anyone catching, harming or killing native wildlife.

-When visiting parks, beaches, rivers, and lakes
+Visiting parks, beaches, rivers, and lakes

 - Leave nesting birds alone.